WyoARCC-Research/RadiocarbonDatingCardProject/README.md

 All of these were written in python.

+Further explanation of certain aspects of the project can be found in this link https://arcc-collab.atlassian.net/l/cp/Sm4uaXbf

 List of packages used:
 - pdfminer.six
   - used as OCR for the card PDFS*